 It also comes with a carrying bag, so you can easily take it with you without being afraid it’ll get damaged in your backpack.

 It goes for about $110 new, so it’s a little cheaper than the others, and it’s a bit of a one-trick pony.
 But other than that, it’s really good.

 The strong and weak points of the Micro Terror:

 - Many tonal options

 - Great looking

 - A bit limiting

 Like with a lot of cheap small amps these days, it’s easy to forget this is $150.
-Think about it, you’re getting a real tube head that sounds good within the same price range as literal beginner practise amps.
-These can barely be considered practise amps, even though the price reflects just that.
+Think about it: you’re getting a real tube head that sounds good within the same price range as literal beginner practice amps.
+These can barely be considered practice amps, even though the price reflects just that.